Origins of Viruses: Hypotheses and Theories

 A position paper by M. Krupovic, V. V. Dolja, and E. V. Koonin published in 2019 presented and proposed the chimeric-origin hypothesis.
 Note that this assertion was based on the analyses of the evolution of the replicative and structural modules of viruses.

-The chimeric-origin hypothesis also asserts that new groups of viruses have repeatedly emerged at all stages of the evolution of life, often through the displacement of ancestral structural and genome replication genes.
+The chimeric-origin hypothesis further asserts and explains that new groups of viruses have repeatedly emerged at all stages of the evolution of life.
+This emergence is further assumed to have occured through the displacement of ancestral structural and genome replication genes.

 FURTHER READINGS AND REFERENCES